-Reagent name (\rightarrow "Fig. 76-1"), Abbreviation (\rightarrow "Fig. 76-2") $(\rightarrow$ P. 57 - Creating a new reagent or copying a reagent) Unload Station reagent name $(\rightarrow "Fig. 77-1")$ Consumption status (\rightarrow "Fig. 76-3") $(\rightarrow$ P. 90 - 6.3 Reagent management system (RMS)) Remaining slides (\rightarrow "Fig. 76-4"), Slides max. (\rightarrow "Fig. 76-6") Displays the number of remaining processable specimen slides.
-When inserting a rack into the instrument, the slides contained in it are counted by the specimen slide reader station and subtracted from the number of remaining slides.
+Reagent name (\rightarrow "Fig. 76-1"), Abbreviation (\rightarrow "Fig. 76-2") (\rightarrow P. 59 - Creating a new reagent or copying a reagent) Unload Station reagent name $(\rightarrow "Fig. 77-1")$ Consumption status (\rightarrow "Fig. 76-3") $(\rightarrow$ P. 93 - 6.3 Reagent management system (RMS)) Remaining slides (\rightarrow "Fig. 76-4"), Slides max. (\rightarrow "Fig. 76-6") Displays the number of remaining processable specimen slides.
+When inserting a rack into the instrument, the slides contained in it are counted by the specimen slide counter station and subtracted from the number of remaining slides.
 Slides since exchange (\rightarrow "Fig. 76-5") Displays the number of specimen slides processed since the last reagent changeover.
-Onhoard shelf life after opening Displays the shelf life of the reagent filled into the reagent $(\rightarrow$ "Fig. 76-7") vessel. (→ "Fig. 76-7") Insert Yes/No (→ "Fig. 76-8") vessel.
-Yes indicates that the insert for special stainings and the rack for 5 slides is used.
-This station cannot be used for programs with racks for 30 slides (\rightarrow P. 56 - 5.8 Reagent list). (→ "Fig. 76-7") Insert Yes/No (→ "Fig. 76-8") Exclusive Yes/No (→ "Fig. 76-9") Yes indicates that the insert for special stainings and the rack for 5 slides is used.
-This station cannot be used for programs with racks for 30 slides (\rightarrow P. 56 - 5.8 Reagent list).
+Onboard shelf life after opening $(\rightarrow "Fig. 76-7")$ Displays the shelf life of the reagent filled into the reagent (/ lig. / 0 /) vessel.
+Insert Yes/No (→ "Fig. 76-8") Yes indicates that the insert for special stainings and the rack for 5 slides is used.
+This station cannot be used for programs with racks for 30 slides (\rightarrow P. 58 - 5.8 Reagent list). · · · · Yes indicates that the insert for special stainings and the rack for 5 slides is used.
+This station cannot be used for programs with racks for 30 slides (\rightarrow P. 58 - 5.8 Reagent Insert Yes/No (→ "Fig. 76-8") Yes indicates that the insert for special stainings and the rack for 5 slides is used.
+This station cannot be used for programs with racks for 30 slides (\rightarrow P. 58 - 5.8 Reagent list).
 The Yes setting defines that the reagent is only assigned to one program.
-No allows use by multiple programs (\rightarrow P. 70 - 5.9.6 Inserting or copying a new program step). (\rightarrow "Fig. 76-7") Insert Yes/No (\rightarrow "Fig. 76-8") Exclusive Yes/No (\rightarrow "Fig. 76-9") Expiry date (\rightarrow "Fig. 78-1"), Lot number (\rightarrow "Fig. 78-2") vessel.
-Yes indicates that the insert for special stainings and the rack for 5 slides is used.
-This station cannot be used for programs with racks for 30 slides (\rightarrow P. 56 - 5.8 Reagent list).
-The Yes setting defines that the reagent is only assigned to one program.
-No allows use by multiple programs (\rightarrow P. 70 - 5.9.6 Inserting or copying a new program step). is applied automatically when scanning the packaging of the Leica reagent kit.
+No allows use by multiple programs